mahitech580/AI-Image-Caption-Generator/README.md

 ### 👀 Image Preview

-Preview the selected image before sending it for AI processing.
+Users can preview the selected image before submitting it for AI processing.

 ### ⚡ Processing Time

-Displays the approximate AI inference time for each generated caption.
+The application displays the approximate AI inference time for each generated caption.

 ### 📋 Copy Caption

-Copy the generated caption directly to the clipboard.
+Generated captions can be copied directly to the clipboard.

 ### ⬇️ Download Caption

-Download the generated caption as a text file.
+Generated captions can be downloaded as text files.

 ### 🔄 Regenerate

-Generate a caption again for the selected image.
+Users can generate another caption for the selected image.

 ### 🗃️ Caption History

-Generated captions are stored in SQLite with:
+Generated captions are stored in SQLite with the following information:

 * Filename
 * Caption